Annual Day of Sharing

-Co-Chairman: Willie Black and Lorina Marshall-Blake
+Co-Chairmen: Willie Black and Lorina Marshall-Blake

 The Omega Omega Chapter partners with over 10 other organizations to facilitate the Messages From Mom and Dad Program.
 This program connects children with their incarcerated mothers and fathers.
 Volunteers videotape inmates at local prisons each week.
 The inmates read a book and send a message of love and encouragement to their children.
-The completed DVDs and books read are mailed with a letter to the children.
+The completed DVDs and books shared are mailed with a letter to the children.

 Co-Chairmen: Gwynne S. Hoye and Edith P. Williams

-4. Scholarships are awarded to high school seniors who plan to attend a four
+3. To award scholarships to high school seniors who plan to attend a four

 Scholarships are awarded in honor of members who made a difference in the lives of children and brought honor to Alpha Kappa Alpha Sorority.